-Yunyi Chen | Educational Developer, Centre for Teaching and Learning, Queen's University

-Dr. Johanna Amos | Outreach Manager,Student Academic Success Services, Queen's University

-Session Description: This conversational workshop explores the relationship between linguistic justice and generative AI (GenAI) technologies and considers how linguistic equity can be promoted in academic spaces in the age of artificial intelligence.
-Participants will be introduced to linguistic justice as an anti-racist approach to language use and will discover how GenAI tools, trained predominantly on "White Mainstream English," can amplify linguistic inequities in the classroom.
-Following a discussion of the linguistic challenges posed by GenAI, participants will collaboratively brainstorm strategies for critically evaluating GenAI outputs and advancing linguistic diversity and equity more broadly.
+Yunyi Chen Educational Developer, Centre for Teaching and Learning, Queen's University Outreach Manager, Student Academic Success Services, Queen's University Day 4: June 12, 2025 01:00 PM - 02:30 PM Linguistic Justice in the Age of Artificial Intelligence: A Conversation This conversational workshop explores the relationship between linguistic justice and generative AI (GenAI) technologies and considers how linguistic equity can be promoted in academic spaces in the age of artificial intelligence.
+Participants will be introduced to linguistic justice as an anti-racist approach to language use and will discover how GenAl tools, trained predominantly on "White Mainstream English," can amplify linguistic inequities in the classroom.
+Following a discussion of the linguistic challenges posed by GenAl, participants will collaboratively brainstorm strategies for critically evaluating GenAl outputs and advancing linguistic diversity and equity more broadly.